HoangNguyen55/A.I.D.A/docs/weekly_report.md

   - Zach: use google api

   - Xiang: Work with either Mikail or Zach

+  ### Progress:
+  - Mikheil:

+  - Liam: get aida-admin running locally

+  - Hoang: write a lot of words in design

+  - Zach: Create web scraper WIP

+  - Xiang: run LLM in school computer

+  ### Plan for next week:
+  - Mikheil:

+  - Liam: work on the client

+  - Hoang: write database test cases

+  - Zach: finish the AAER search

+  - Xiang: finetune LLM

 ## Contributions of individual team members

   ### Goals from last week:
-  - Mikheil: Integrate the admin page with the project
-  - Liam: Learning more Django
-  - Hoang:
-    - Write more test cases for the websocket server
-    - Sending server input to the AI
-    - Write interpreter for AAER
-  - Zach: Get rust APIs to a working state
-  - Xiang: Start to collect the data for AI

-  ### Progress:
-  - Mikheil: Rewrote the database to use sqlite
-  - Liam: Finish the tutorial
-  - Hoang: Nothing
-  - Zach: Finish the API tutorial
-  - Xiang: Run training script on google collab

-  ### Plan for next week:
   - Mikheil: Work on the client
   - Liam: Work with Mikail on the admin website
   - Hoang: